TronMetatron/bark/README.md

-# 🚀 BARK INFINITY 🎶
+# 🚀 BARK INFINITY with Evaluating AI-Generated Audio Quality 🎶

 _(This is no longer just a command line wrapper...)_